 RE100, an organization focused on renewable electricity goals, asked Atlassian to be one of the first Australian members to make a renewable electricity commitment.
-What drew us to RE100 is that they had clear criteria and guidance for setting 100% renewable goals.
+What drew us to RE100 is that they had a clear framework for setting goals and support to achieve them.
+In other words, it seemed doable!